BaptisteHardelin/BaptisteHardelin/README.md

 ## Quotes

-" A man who wins, is a man who thinks he can. "
+" A man who wins, is a man who thinks he can. " <br />
 " There is no way around the hard work. "
 - Roger Federer